What is Shoyu Tare? – Easy homemade Shoyu Tare Recipes

 Shoyu Tare

-Marinate, glaze, or drizzle – shoyu tare, your versatile culinary companion.
+Marinate, glaze, or drizzle – Shoyu Tare, your versatile culinary companion.

 In your slow cooker, blend soy sauce, sake, mirin, and water, stirring for an even mix.
 Add bonito flakes (katsuobushi) and kombu seaweed for a distinctive umami flavor.
 Set the slow cooker to the lowest temperature or “Keep Warm” for a gentle simmer over 6-8 hours.
 Stir occasionally for even flavors.
 Add brown sugar 30 minutes before completion to balance savory notes.
 Adjust sweetness or saltiness to taste.
 Strain through a fine-mesh sieve or cheesecloth for a smooth sauce.
 Once cooled, transfer Shoyu Tare to a sterilized glass container and store in the refrigerator.